IBM/japan-technology/watsonxOrchestrate/dojo/1/readme_en.md

 ## Creating an Environment Using an IBM Cloud Account

-If you already use IBM Cloud, refer to the following guide to set up your environment:
+If you already use IBM Cloud, refer to the following guide to set up your environment:  (Please utilize translation feature on your browser because the site has Japanese contents only.) https://ibm.github.io/japan-technology/onboarding-docs/watsonx-orchestrate/
-https://ibm.github.io/japan-technology/onboarding-docs/watsonx-orchestrate/